bobanetwork/boba_legacy/packages/boba/turing/README.md

  1113   if err != nil {
  1114     return err

 ```
 At this point, the data are circulated to various places throughout the system as part of the block/transaction data.
 Notably, calls to the L2 for block/transaction data now return a new field, `l1Turing` to all callers.

-### Step 3 - Batch Submitter Data Mangling
+### Step 3: Batch Submitter Data Mangling

-The batch submitter receives a transaction from the `L2Geth`, obtains the raw call string (`rawTransaction`) and the Turing callData (`l1Turing`), and if there is a real Turing event, as judged from the length of the Turing string, it appends those data to the raw call string.
+The batch submitter receives an new block/transaction from `L2TGeth`, obtains the raw call string (`rawTransaction`) and the Turing data (`l1Turing`), and if there was a Turing event (as judged from the length of the Turing string), the modified `batch-submitter` appends those data to the `rawTransaction` string.
 From the perspective of the CTC, it is receiving its normal batch payload.

 ```javascript
 // batch-submitter tx-batch-submitter.ts